After your degree

 The combined English and Creative Writing degree offers you a rare balance between creative and scholarly environments.
 Studying literature will sharpen your abilities as a critical reader, thinker and writer, and invite you to imagine alternative worlds and perspectives.
 As a writer, you can start to create those realms yourself.

 Our writing program is one of the best and most established in the country.
 Students have the opportunity to supplement their regular courses with master classes conducted by internationally renowned writers and by participating in one of the department’s literary journals.

-Letter of intent
+Portfolio & Letter of Intent

 Minimum cut-off averages should be used as indicators.
 The cut-off data may change depending on the applicant pool.
 Applicants who meet the stated minimum requirements are not guaranteed admission to these programs.

-We consider complete applications year round and we give priority to applicants who apply by official deadlines.
-Late applications will be considered if places are still availablefor the fall term only.
+We consider complete applications year round and give priority to applicants who apply by official deadlines.

 Honours graduates leave with the knowledge and skills required for graduate studies in literature and in creative writing.
 All our graduates receive training that prepares them for careers that include not only literary creation but teaching, law, journalism or any field where communication skills are necessary for success.